aws-samples/aws-glue-local-development/README.md

 └── README.md
 ```

-### Unit tests
+## Unit tests
 The idea of the unit test is to validate the business logic correctness using pre-generated data as an input and comparing the output to the expected result.

 There is a unit test implementation in *tests.test_average_job.py* for example.

 To be able to implement unit tests there is a need to isolate a code related to a business logic of Spark job from read/write operations.
 You can clearly see this isolation in *tasks.jobs.create_and_stage_top_movies* for example.

 Testing the read/write operations and integration with Glue runtime environment is done as a part of the integration test usually implemented with CI/CD pipeline.

+## Walkthrough

 ### Prerequisites
 1. [Install Python](https://realpython.com/installing-python/) 3.8.2 or later